sommern/larasynth/docs/index.md

 ### From Source

 You will need GCC, make, and CMake installed to build Larasynth.
+This process is heavily modified on Windows, and is described in the below section titled "Windows."

 Download the latest source from here: